J-14 (magazine)

 J-14 is a monthly teenage magazine marketed at pre-teen and teenage girls around age 11–19.
 It is one of the earliest teen celebrity magazines.
 The magazine was among the top children's magazines in the 2012 list of Forbes.

+In November 2023, it was announced that the print edition of J-14 would be discontinued in January 2024.